wadpac/GGIR/CONTRIBUTING.md

 If you are a first time contributor, don't worry about coding style too much.
 We will help you get things in shape.

+### Package documentation

+We currently have two sources for documenting the package:

+- The reference manual, including package basic information and the functions documentation files.
+- The package vignettes.

+Now we are implementing a github.io website for package documentation to which we will migrate in a near future (built with the `pkgdown` package).
+Note that the github.io currently

+For updating or adding information to the github.io website, we need to interact with [the pkgdown configuration file](_pkgdown.yml) that can be found in the GGIR source directory in GitHub.

+#### To edit information in an existing chapter

+1. Open the vignette corresponding to the chapter you wish to edit (see the _pkgdown.yml) file for the chapter and its vignette path (href).
+2. Make your changes in the vignette.
+3. Run the `pkgdown::build_site()` function.

+#### To add a new chapter

+1. Create a new html vignette with the new chapter information.
+2. Open the [_pkgdown.yml](_pkgdown.yml) file and fill up the name and reference of the new chapter under menu.
+Make sure to follow the coding and structure of the rest of chapters.
+3. Run the `pkgdown::build_site()` function.

+#### Committing the changes to the master branch

+The last step would be committing your changes to the master branch and making a pull request as with any other contribution to the package.
+Note that running the `pkgdown::build_site()` function will edit the files within the docs folder, and probably add some new files.
+It is important that these changes to the files in the docs folder are also part of the pull request.s

 ## New release